operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ### Config File

-To use scorecard, you need to create a config file which by default will be `<project_dir>/.osdk-scorecard.yaml`.
-The following is an example over how the config file may look like:
+To use scorecard, you need to create a config file which by default will be `<project_dir>/.osdk-scorecard.yaml`.The following is an example of how the config file may look:

 ```yaml
 scorecard: